HL7/uv-lab-rep-ig/input/pagecontent/semantic-notes.md

 </div>

 ### Observation status
-Not only the report itself, but also its entries, i.e., individual Observations included in the laboratory result report, could be in a different lifecycle stage.
-This stage could be expressed using a status code as described in the table below with state transitions depicted in the State machine diagram.
+Not only the report itself, but also its entries, i.e., individual observations included in the laboratory result report, could be in a different lifecycle stage.
+This stage could be expressed using a status code as described in the table below with state transitions depicted in the state machine diagram.

 |Lvl|Code|Display|Definition|
 |:---:| --------- | ----------- | ------------------------------------------------------------------------------------- |